wobsoriano/numix/README.md

 ## What is Numix?

-Numix provides you with server side scripts inside your Nuxt pages, which will be transformed to a [h3](https://github.com/unjs/h3) server handler.
+Numix provides you with server side scripts inside your Nuxt pages, which will be transformed to a [h3](https://github.com/unjs/h3) event handler.
 Loader functions and actions similar to remix.

 ## How does it work?

-TODO
+Numix places all the code inside `<script>` in a nitro virtual module and simulates the corresponding endpoint.
+Numix will then make sure to run your loader on the server and for client side navigations it fetches the data required by the page.

+This enables us to import a database or any other stuff that should never reach the client directly inside your Nuxt pages.

 ## Quick Start